scottkf/massuploadutility/readme.md

 ## Bugs/Features

-- If you receive an error on the form, you have to select all the files again
-- If more than one upload field is in a section, this will fail on purpose (feature?)
+- If more than one upload field is in a section, this will not get used I consider this more a feature.